Yacht Destination

 Why Visit Corsica on a Luxury Yacht Charter?

-Located at a maritime triangle between the Italian Riviera, southeastern France and the neighbouring island of Sardinia, Corsica is underrated and largely unspoiled by commercialism – imagine an island where herders still shuffle their mountain goats through the scented maquis of rosemary and lavender, crumbling Genoese fortifications line the wild coastline instead of glitzy resorts and wind-bent pine trees border the shores of spectacular beaches.
+Located within a maritime triangle between the Italian Riviera, southeastern France and the neighbouring island of Sardinia, Corsica remains wonderfully underrated and largely untouched by mass commercialism.
+Picture an island where herders still guide mountain goats through the fragrant maquis of rosemary and lavender, crumbling Genoese fortifications line the rugged coastline instead of glitzy resorts, and wind-sculpted pine trees frame spectacular, unspoilt beaches — a dream setting for a Corsica yacht charter.

 Thinking of booking a Corsica yacht charter?
 Here’s 12 amazing reasons why you’ll be convinced: